2025 Pacific typhoon season: Peak season activity

-The month of September began with Tropical Storm Peipah on September 2.
-Typhoon Tapah formed three days later, making landfall in Taishan, Guangdong, China, as a Category 1 typhoon on September 8, resulting in 12 fatalities.
+The month of September began with Tropical Storm Peipah on September 2, tracking northeast along the subtropical ridge before affecting Japan and then becoming extratropical on September 5.
+Severe Tropical Storm Tapah formed near Vigan, Ilocos Sur on the same day, making landfall in Taishan, Guangdong, China as a Category 1-typhoon on September 8, before interacting with rugged terrain.
 During the peak of the season, three tropical cyclones formed: Mitag, Ragasa, and Neoguri.
+Tropical Storm Mitag formed near Legazpi, Albay and eventually crossed through the Cordillera Central, slightly weakened into a depression before regaining tropical storm status again in the South China Sea.
+Mitag made landfall over Shanwei, Guangdong, China before rapidly deteriorating at the same time on September 20.
+Typhoon Ragasa became the first super typhoon of the season, eventually reaching Category 5-equivalent super typhoon status near the Babuyan Islands.
+Ragasa eventually made landfall over Panuitan Island in Calayan, Cagayan on September 22 before undergoing an eyewall replacement cycle afterwards.
+The storm then affected Southern China and Vietnam before being declared as having dissipated on September 25.

-Typhoon Ragasa became the first super typhoon of the season, eventually reaching Category 5-equivalent status.
-It impacted the Philippines, Taiwan, Southern China and Vietnam before eventually dissipating.
-Typhoon Neoguri strengthened into a Category 4-equivalent typhoon amid high SSTs, then weakened for a time due to a combination of upwelling and high wind shear, but restrengthened into an unusually high-latitude Category 4 typhoon near 40°N, making it one of the strongest unusually high-latitude cyclones on record.
-Typhoon Bualoi formed on September 22 near the Philippines to the southeast, and caused extensive damages and losses of life in the Philippines and Vietnam.
+Typhoon Neoguri then formed near Wake Island and strengthened into a Category 4-equivalent typhoon amid high SSTs, then weakened for a time due to a combination of upwelling and high wind shear, but restrengthened into an unusually high-latitude Category 4 typhoon near 40°N, making it one of the strongest unusually high-latitude cyclones on record.
+Typhoon Bualoi formed on September 22 near Yap and made multiple landfalls in the Philippines and Vietnam, causing extensive damages and numerous fatalities in those countries.